tpys/seam-carving/README.md

 amplification and object removing. the main idea is to find an optimum seam bease some pixel energy fucntion.

-In this project I implement some basic algorithm, they are:
+In this project I implement some basic algorithm, they are: a)vertical seam carving b)horizontal seam carving c)mannuly order seam carving d)content amplification
-  .vertical seam carving
-  .horizontal seam carving
-  .mannuly order seam carving
-  .content amplification

 I wish somebody, andybody could make some improvement. such as using forward enery to reduce artificial, dynamic programming to find optimum seam order, add image enlarging and object removing.